Kanlaon

-Kanlaon, also known as Mount Kanlaon and Kanlaon Volcano (Bolkang Kanglaon; Bolkang Kanglaon; Bulkang Kanlaon), is an active stratovolcano and the highest mountain on the island of Negros in the Philippines, as well as the highest point in the Visayas, with an elevation of 2465 m above sea level.
+Kanlaon, also known as Mount Kanlaon and Kanlaon Volcano (Bolkang Kanglaon; Bolkang Kanglaon; Bulkang Kanlaon), is an active andesitic stratovolcano and the highest mountain on the island of Negros in the Philippines, as well as the highest peak in the Visayas, with an elevation of 2465 m above sea level.
 Mount Kanlaon ranks as the 42nd-highest peak of an island in the world.

 The volcano straddles the provinces of Negros Occidental and Negros Oriental, approximately 30 km southeast of Bacolod, the capital and most populous city of Negros Occidental and whole island.
 It is one of the active volcanoes in the Philippines and part of the Pacific Ring of Fire.

-Physical features
+Etymology

+The name "Kanlaon" means "[place] of Laon", a pre-colonial Visayan goddess of creation, agriculture, and justice.
+The name Laon itself means "the ancient one", from Visayan laon meaning "ancient" or "old."

+During the late Spanish colonial period of the Philippines, the volcano was briefly renamed as Malaspina by the Spanish, after the Spanish explorer Alejandro Malaspina of the Malaspina Expedition (1789–1794).